Ernest Borgnine: 1962–1966: McHale's Navy

 In 1962, Borgnine signed a contract with Universal Studios for the lead role as the gruff but lovable skipper, Quinton McHale, in what began as a serious one-hour 1962 episode called "Seven Against the Sea" for Alcoa Premiere, and later reworked to a comedy called McHale's Navy, a World War II sitcom, which also co-starred unfamiliar comedians Joe Flynn as Capt.
 Wally Binghamton and Tim Conway as Ens.
 Charles Parker.
 The insubordinate crew of PT-73 helped the show become a success during its first season, landing in the top 30 in 1963.

-He in 1963 received an Emmy nomination for Outstanding Lead Actor in a Comedy Series.
+In 1963, he received an Emmy nomination for Outstanding Lead Actor in a Comedy Series.
 At the end of the fourth season, in 1966, low ratings and repetitive storylines brought McHale's Navy to an end.
 At the time McHale's Navy began production, Borgnine was married to actress Katy Jurado.
 Her death in 2002 drew Borgnine and Conway much closer; about his acting mentor's long career, Conway said: "There were no limits to Ernie.
 When you look at his career—Fatso Judson to Marty, that's about as varied as you get in characters and he handled both of them with equal delicacy and got the most out of those characters."